wonderworks-software/PyFlowOpenCv/README.md

 # PyFlowOpenCv
+**PyFlowOpenCv** is a easy to use rapid prototyping GUI tool for OpenCV. **PyFlowOpenCV** enable you learn Computer vision without writing a single line of code, which is great for rapid prototyping and learning.
+Plenty of OpenCV functions are available as building blocks in PyFlowOpenCv that can be combined in a graphical user interface with just a few mouse clicks.
+A quick demo on how **PyFlowOpenCv** works for a face detection.

+ ![quickdemo](docs/source/res/quick_demo.gif)

 **PyFlow** is a general-purpose Visual Dataflow Programming library.
 Nodes represent algorithms with certain inputs and outputs.
-Connections transfer data from the output (source) of the first node to the input (sink) of the second one.
+Connections transfer data from the output (source) of the first node to the input (sink) of the second one. **PyFlowOpencv** is a visual scripting extension for PyFlow for OpenCV.

-**PyFlowOpencv** is a visual scripting extension for PyFlow for OpenCV. **PyFlowOpencv** enable you learn Computer vision without writing a single line of code, which is great for rapid prototyping and learning.
-Plenty of OpenCV functions are available as building blocks in PyFlowOpenCv that can be combined in a graphical user interface with just a few mouse clicks.A quick demo on how **PyFlowOpenCv** works for a face detection.

- ![quickdemo](docs/source/res/quick_demo.gif)

 Learning OpenCV is quite challenging for most of the beginners.
-PyFlowOpenCv make the learning curve of Opencv much smoother.
+PyFlowOpenCv make the learning curve of OpenCv much smoother.
 You do not need to write any code, just drag and drop the diagram.

+OpenCV comes with GUI tools like Highui and OpenCVGUI, but they are far from user friendly.
+You still need to write a lot of code to use them.
+With **PyFlowOpenCV**, user can focus on build the computer vision pipeline and fine tune the parameter, instead of writing boilerplate source code.

 # Installation
 **PyFlowOpenCv is not a standalone software, it is an extension package of PyFlow.
 PyFlow has to be installed first.** You can refer to [PyFlow Project](https://github.com/wonderworks-software/PyFlow)  to install PyFlow.